March 11-12, 2020

 The Future of Money

 Central banks around the world are exploring issuing fiat on the blockchain.
 Private companies are issuing many different types of stablecoins.
-Commercial banks (including Signature Bank, Wells Fargo, JPM) are issuing tokens too.
+Commercial banks are issuing tokens too.
 How is the financial and monetary system evolving with the introduction of this technology.

 U.S. Competitiveness On Blockchain Technology

-Countries around the world have understood the power of blockchain technology and are actively working to promote its growth.
-The United States has responded with questions on how to regulate it.
+Countries around the world have embraced the power of blockchain technology and are actively working to promote its growth.
+The United States has responded with questions on how to regulate it, prompting concerns that it will not be among the leaders as this technology flourishes.
 How do we achieve a healthy balance of promoting innovation with light-touch guardrails?
-Would the internet have survived in the U.S. with the current American perspective?
+What can we learn from other regions that have forged ahead, and what steps are needed to catalyze US leadership in blockchain?

 Discussion about the new FATF Framework almost one year later, how industry is responding from governance and technological approach, and the unique environment in the U.S. around the Funds travel and transfer rules which may not be in place globally.